jwde/AltTextProxy/README.md

 </p>
 </li>
-<li><h4>Javascript Injector</h4>
+<li><h4>JavaScript Injector</h4>
 <p>
 We quickly noticed that our main obstacle in performance was the reverse image lookup.
 A naive implementation of our project used no JavaScript injection; instead, it processed requests before loading the page itself, leading to delays approximate 5 to 15 seconds.
 <br>
-As demonstrated in our diagram below, we use JavaScript to register our system that work must be done for each image that does not have an alt-text field.
-For this reason, we recommend using our proxies with screen readers that support javascript, such as WebbIE and Fang.
+As demonstrated in our diagram below, we use JavaScript to fetch alt-text from the proxy.
+For this reason, we recommend using our proxy with screen readers that support JavaScript, such as WebbIE and Fang.
 </p>
 </li></ol>
 <h3>Conclusion</h3>